gugarosa/cmpipe/doc/source/cookbook.rst

 4. Create pipeline object
 -------------------------

-A pipeline is created by passing the root upstream stage to the :mod:`~mpipe.Pipeline` constructor:
+A pipeline is created by passing the root upstream stage to the :mod:`~cmpipe.Pipeline` constructor:
 ::

-  pipe = mpipe(stage1)
+  pipe = cmpipe(stage1)

 Once built, the pipeline has allocated and started all designated processes.
 At this point the pipeline is waiting for input, its worker processes idle and ready.